Why you can trust The Zebra

 The best auto insurance company after an at-fault accident in Arizona is USAA, offering a typical premium increase after an accident of $421.
 This equates to a total rate 22 percent less expensive than the average of all major companies.
 If you’ve caused an accident in Arizona, steer clear of Allstate and American Family, which sit at the pricier end of the spectrum.

 |Company||Annual Premium After an At-Fault Crash|

 One of the common violations earning drivers the "high-risk" tag is speeding.
 In Arizona, you can expect to see your rates rise by $440 per year after a speeding ticket, up to an average per-year rate of $1,688.

 |Location||With a Speeding Ticket — Annual Rate||No Speeding Ticket — Annual Rate||Annual Rate Increase|

-The best way to get affordable car insurance after a speeding citation is to shop around and compare your options.
+The best way to get affordable car insurance after a speeding citation is to shop around and compare different quote options.
 The most affordable auto insurance after a speeding ticket in Arizona is available via USAA.
 The company’s average premium after a citation is $380 less than the state average.
 If you have been caught speeding in Arizona, Progressive is worth avoiding.